Lubenem/Dating_Quest_v4/CodingLog/CodingLog_15.10.25.md

 ## `21.10.25.Tue`

+[x] ## <Calendar> | Change action icons
+* Ok, now a big one
+* I want to be able to set an app-wide variable `selectedDate`.
+Should be stored in state.
+It will affect all our other pages.
+For example `Dashboard` now will access the current `selectedDate` prop from our state beofre displaying anything an use it to get the actions for the date.
+Same with the `Map`.
+* Date selection logic: To our `TopBar` we will add a simple date selection component, so it will be possible to change the app's `selectedDate` from any page.
+Make it look nice, and align with other already exisitng UI elements on the topbar well.
+Default `selectedDate` should be always today ;), store it only in state.
+* There should not be a possibility to change the past or future :) If we choose any date except for today, the action buttons on dashboard should be blocked (make it look nice)

 [x] Dashboard & Map | Change action icons
 * For `missedOps` I want an icon from current `InstantDates` (clock)
 * For `InstantDates` I want an icon of a heart.